 I hope you can relate...i hate to think I am the only one who cannot seem to stick to my schedule!
 When we closed the farm for the winter in December...i compiled a huge list of items to accomplish before Spring 2018.
 Well....Spring is staring me in the face with so much of my list still un-done!
 I don't know how to explain it....we have worked hard all Winter.
 Have we been slackers, No....Have we been lazy, NO...Have we lost our minds, Maybe! :) There is just so much to do daily to keep a farm running healthy and happy....hard to fit in extra projects.
 Well....we will just have to keep working after the Farm opens to the Public March 15th.
 You will see improvements every time you stop by.
 Please stop by often!
 Be Well!

 A Farm Blog...raw and real!

 Our little farm IS "Life Close to Nature".
-Using Herbs, Young Living Essential Oils, Livestock Guardian Dogs, Poultry, self-sustaining gardens and Solar Power...we strive to live simply and naturally as Senior Homesteaders.
+Using Herbs,, Livestock Guardian Dogs, Poultry, self-sustaining gardens and Solar Power...we strive to live simply and naturally as Senior Homesteaders.
 Proving you don't have to be a "Young'un" to live life to it's fullest!
-Not always easy or pretty...it is all good!
+Being born City "kids"... our journey is not always easy or pretty... but, it is still all good!
 Never give up, never surrender, is our daily battle cry!
 Working hard and ever learning...we somehow make it all work on very little money, a few tears and never enough sleep!